cloudify-cosmo/cloudify-azure-plugin/docs/misc.rst

 WinRM-HTTP (unencrypted, port 5985).
-So, since the built in cloudify.azure.nodes.compute.VirtualMachine node type has to use this Virtual Machine Extension, it means that users will not be able to specify a cloudify.azure.nodes.compute.VirtualMachineExtension in their blueprint if it is to be of type CustomScriptExtension (since there already is one to enable WinRM on the host).
+So, since the built in cloudify.azure.nodes.compute.VirtualMachine node type has to use this Virtual Machine Extension, it means that users will not be able to specify a :cfy:node:`cloudify.azure.nodes.compute.VirtualMachineExtension` in their blueprint if it is to be of type CustomScriptExtension (since there already is one to enable WinRM on the host).
 This is not true for Linux as it relies on SSH and SSH is enabled on Azure Linux hosts by default (no script needed).

 One workaround for this, if you have a strong need to include your own scripts, is to override this built-in script.
 You can achieve this by changing the